pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/annotations.md

 All other bits are undefined.

 The subtype field MUST correspond to the preceding packet:
-    SIG: preceding packet is a signature
+    0 (SIG): preceding packet is a signature
-    KEY: preceding packet is a component key (public or secret)
-    UID: preceding packet is a User ID or User Attribute
+    1 (KEY): preceding packet is a component key (public or secret) 2 (UID): preceding packet is a User ID or User Attribute

 The trust packet is ignored if the preceding packet type does not match the subtype, or if the generating application is not "gpg".